How To

 # Customize the link attributes

 If you need to customize some HTML attribute of the page links, you may not need to override the pagy_nav* helper.
-It might be enough to pass some extra attribute string with the :anchor_string variable.
+It might be enough to pass some extra attribute string with the :anchor_string keyword argument.
 For example:

-See more advanced details about The anchor_string variable
+See more advanced details about The anchor_string argument

 # Customize the params